Find out more about the labour market

 Whether this concerns R&D centres, ICT companies, business services centres and manufacturing enterprises, the Czech Republic has an indisputable advantage thanks to its central location, advanced infrastructure, high quality of university education, excellent quality of life and high level of safety.
 The good news for investors considering locating their business activities in Central Europe is the fact that the Czech Republic and other countries here demonstrate long-term political and legislative stability, which is why this part of the world is slowly becoming a synonym for nearshoring.

 Human resources are the key aspect of every successful business project.
-Labour costs are not the only issue to be addressed; access to workers and, in the case of investments based on intellectual activities, the educational level, language skills and so-called soft skills of potential employees are also important.
+However, labour costs are not the only factor; access to workers and, in the case of investments based on intellectual activities, the educational level, language skills and so-called soft skills of potential employees are also important.
 It is apparent that Czechs possess these skills and traits in abundance, as they are very adaptable and compatible with a number of cultures.
 This is also why the country is able to attract many foreign talents.
-The number of foreign workers in the Czech Republic has increased by almost 30,700 in the last year, bringing the total number of foreign workers to over 823,900.
-This represents a growth of approximately 2.5 times the figure recorded at the end of 2015.
+According to the recent survey by Grafton, over two-thirds of Czech companies are currently hiring employees from abroad.
+These employees now account for almost one-fifth of total employment, and their number continues to grow.
+Demand extends beyond manual professions – alongside Production Operators, Warehousemen, Welders and Truck Drivers, there is also a growing need for highly qualified IT, research, healthcare, defence industry and cybersecurity specialists.

-Future developments will continue to be influenced by the performance of Czech economy, shortage of candidates that has caused the rising employee turnover and the changing needs of employers caused by higher level of automation and digitalization and their focus on ESG and sustainability.
+Future labour market developments will continue to be shaped by the performance of Czech economy, the persistant shortage of candidates and the changing employers needs driven by higher level of automation and digitalization and growing focus on ESG and sustainability.

 Martin Malo